Reducing Barriers to Mental Health Care With Integrated Youth Services

 Community Need

 Mental health concerns continue to affect children and youth across British Columbia.
-While there is growing awareness of the need for support, barriers to care persist.
-The Canadian Mental Health Association reports that around 84,000 children and youth have a diagnosed mental health disorder in BC, yet fewer than one-third receive mental health services.
-When mental health distress is addressed, it reduces the risk of substance use, self-harm, and suicide.
+While support services exist, it's difficult for many young people to access the care they need.
+The Canadian Mental Health Association reports that around 84,000 children and youth have a diagnosed mental health disorder in BC.
+However, fewer than one-third receive mental health services.
+Treatment is vital, since early intervention reduces the risk of substance use, self-harm, and suicide

 Traditional health and social service systems operate separately from one another.
 Accessing support across these fragmented systems can be overwhelming for young people.
 Moreover, rural communities may lack certain in-person services, resulting in further unmet needs.